Jackd4w/GoGEM/README.md

 ## Installation

-To install this program download clone the repo to your PC and install go (https://golang.org).
-After that change into the directory of the repo and execute the _go build_ command.
+To install this programm you can use the _go install github.com/Jackd4w/GoGEM_ command. alternatively the cloning of this repo and _go run_ or _go build_ can be used.

-A pre-compiled version will be available later on.
+A pre-compiled version will be available with each release.

 ## Usage